After Your Hearing

 • The English or French translation.
 See the IRCC website to follow their requirements to translate documents.

 • If you cannot get a certified translator for your identification documents, you can use a non-certified translator.
-You need:
+If you do this you will need:

 • an affidavit from the person who did the translation, and